 The terms inheritance tax and estate tax are sometimes used interchangeably on the state level, depending upon the wording of your state’s laws.
 At this time, less than one-half of all states have either an inheritance or estate tax.

-However, Maryland and New Jersey have both an estate and an inheritance tax at the state level.
+However, Maryland has both an estate and an inheritance tax at the state level.

 Capital gains tax

 Simply put, the capital gains tax applies to the dollar amount difference between the purchase price of a house and its final sold price.